Glazed Ricotta Cookies

 Recipe by Lydia Fournier

-Inspired by classic Italian ricotta cookies, these soft, pillowy cookies are a not-too-sweet citrusy treat.
-The cookies themselves are light and tender; they stay moist for several days thanks to creamy ricotta.
-Traditionally these cookies are flavored with lemon zest, but we found them to be a perfect match for our Fiori di Sicilia.
-This unique flavoring, which translates to “Flowers of Italy,” has aromatic notes of vanilla and orange and gives these cookies a subtle creamsicle flavor.
+Inspired by classic Italian ricotta cookies, these soft, pillowy cookies are light and tender and stay moist for several days.
+Traditionally, these cookies are flavored with lemon zest, but we found them to be a perfect match for our Fiori di Sicilia.
+This unique flavoring, which translates to “Sicilian Flowers,” has aromatic notes of vanilla and orange and gives these cookies a subtle creamsicle flavor.

 Prep